The Lowdown on the Best Places Where to Eat in Little Rock

 The tiny, unassuming, blue house that sits in a residential neighborhood has a long history in Little Rock.
 The restaurant started out serving lunches of cold cuts to workers in 1905.
 Later on they added catfish and ultimately, fish ribs or buffalo ribs.

 Being from the South where fried fish and catfish are pretty popular, I still didn’t know anything about fish ribs.
 I honestly spent most of the day thinking we were going to eat wings or ribs for lunch.
+However, I soon learned that fish ribs or buffalo ribs, are from the Buffalo fish, a freshwater fish with white flaky meat similar to a catfish.

-The Lassis Inn serves theirs with your choice of other typical Southern sides- fried okra, slaw and hush puppies.
-If you’d rather stick to catfish, they have that too.
-You can choose from either filets or steaks.
+Fried perfectly in a crispy corn meal batter, the ribs have a thin sliver of bone that can easily be pulled out.
+The Lassis Inn serves theirs with your choice of other typical Southern sides, fried okra, slaw and hush puppies.
+If you’d rather stick to catfish, they have that too and choose from either filets or steaks.

 Fish ribs at the Lassis Inn